Arxero/awesome-cars-gta/server_tutorial.md

         sv_enforceGameBuild 2545

+## Problems and solutions
-Problem: `Server list query returned an error: System.Threading.Tasks.TaskCanceledException`
+- Problem: `Server list query returned an error: System.Threading.Tasks.TaskCanceledException`
-Solution: 99% of the reason is networking and not correctly portforward or firewall setup
+  - Solution: 99% of the reason is networking and not correctly portforward or firewall setup
+- Teamviewr copy paste does not work from the windows machine

+        sudo teamviewer --daemon restart

+- Update user in mysql

+        ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';

 ## Adding [vMenu](https://docs.vespura.com/vmenu/installation/)